 - Legitimate interest

 We process most of the data that we hold on the basis of consent.
-At times, we process your name and contact details, payment details and additional information about you and your views and interests and activities you take part in on the basis of consent.
-Where we process your data on the basis of your consent, that processing of your data will be restricted to those types of processing to which we have received your consent for the purposes for which you have consented to its being processed and we shall indicate which categories of data we are going to process on the basis of your consent.
+At times, we process your name and contact details, payment details and additional information about you and your views, interests and activities you take part in on the basis of consent.
+Where we process your data on the basis of your consent, that processing of your data will be restricted to those types of processing for which we have received your consent and we shall indicate which categories of data we are going to process on the basis of your consent.

 Momentum may have a contract with you.
 For example, if you join Momentum the unincorporated association, then your agreement to its constitution amounts to a contract.
 If you are a member of Momentum, then we will process your name and contact details, payment details and geographic information (such as your postcode and constituency) as well as details of your membership of political parties on the basis of your membership agreement, for the purposes of administering your membership, in order to check your membership status and eligibility for continued membership, in order to determine which benefits of membership you are eligible for and in order to inform you of these benefits.

 If it is necessary for us to process your data in order to comply with any other contracts we may have with you, then when we enter into the contract with you we will inform you of this, as well as informing you of the types of processing that it will be necessary for us to carry out, the categories of data that we will process and the purposes of our doing so.

 We have various legal obligations, such as obligations to report donations under Political Parties Elections and Referendums Act 2000.
 If you make a donation, then we will process your name, details of whether or not you are on the electoral roll, and details of when and how much you